 Ever wanted to sail around the world?
 Now you can!
 With Semester at Sea, you’ll be based on a remodeled cruise ship, complete with classrooms, library, and living quarters.
 You’ll take classes on the ship as you make your way to different ports around the world – usually stopping in countries in Asia, Africa, and Europe (previous stops have included Japan, China, India, South Africa, Ghana, Morocco, Germany, and Hawaii).
 While in country, you will either participate in educational excursions as part of your class, or you have free time to explore on your own.

 SIT has put together a collection of programs for students looking for comparative education options.
 These programs have specific focuses and visit usually three countries.
 The countries vary depending on the program you choose but possible combinations could be: Malawi, Italy and Ecuador; Bolivia, Morocco, and Vietnam; and Chile, Jordan, and Nepal.
 IHP topics include: Cities in the 21st Century: People, Planning & Politics; Climate Change: The Politics of Land, Water & Energy Justice; Food Systems: Agriculture, Sustainability & Justice; Health and Community: Globalization, Culture & Care; Human Rights: Movements, Power & Resistance; and International Relations: Global Governance, Human Security & Civil Society.

-Want a more immersive experience abroad?
-Are you on tuition exchange or tuition abatement and want to spend a full semester abroad?
+Want a more independent and immersive experience abroad?
 Direct Enroll and Exchange programs are the options for you!